mattua/IgniteExample101/readme.txt

 _______________________________________________________________________
-SESSION 1 EXAMPLES
+SESSION 1: all instructions inline in the source code

 Once you have started a few nodes, run the session1.IgniteWebinarExamples1 class, changing the selected scenario per the switch statement.

 ________________________________________________________________________
-SESSION 2
+SESSION 2: follow the steps below

 This is mostly about streaming and requires the following to be run sequentially